carrie-jy-liang/carrie-jy-liang/README.md

 - ⚡ Fun fact: ...
 -->

-Carrie Liang | Data Analyst in NYC | Making overthinking productive

 🌸 Hi!
-I’m Carrie, a current analyst and future data scientist.
+I’m Carrie, a current analyst and future data scientist based in NYC.
 I turn overthinking into deeper insights, viewing problems at any and all angles and crafting a meaningful story from data.

-📚 Background: Earned a Bachelor’s in Biopsychology, Cognition, and Neuroscience (BCN) with minor in Linguistics from the University of Michigan.
+📚 **Background:** Earned a Bachelor’s in Biopsychology, Cognition, and Neuroscience (BCN) with minor in Linguistics from the University of Michigan.
 Currently, I'm working on a Master’s in Analytics from Georgia Tech.

-💭 Endlessly curious: I’m a data nerd constantly looking for the “why?” and seeking new challenges.
+💭 **Endlessly curious:** I’m a data nerd constantly looking for the “why?” and seeking new challenges.

-🛠 Toolkit: SQL, Python, R, Tableau, Excel
+🛠 **Toolkit:** SQL, Python, R, Tableau, Excel

-🍵 Off the clock: Venturing through the city for the best matcha (with my long-running ranked list), dancing, and discovering new dessert spots.
+💻 **Expertise:** Regression and predictive analysis, insights and reporting, model building and training

 📥 Let’s Connect!
-I’d love to chat with you about anything ranging from data to your favorite matcha in the city!
+Reach out to me on [LinkedIn](www.linkedin.com/in/carrie-jy-liang).